 Keelan and DuBlois are seeking a waiver that would only require 7 parking spaces directly associated with Starbucks, contending that the existing drive thru will soak up a major portion of the vehicle traffic, which would then be able to exit out onto Center Hill.

 There are a total of about 67 parking spaces in the current Equinox Square Plaza parking lot, with an additional 42 associated with the former Friendly's restaurant next door.
-That building is being refurbished by its new owner, Saronis LLC, and will be reopened at some point later this year.

 At the Development Review Board's meeting Wednesday, March 19, Keelan and DuBlois said they had an agreement with Saronis to share parking spaces.
 Both Saronis LLC and Equinox Square Associates had until recently been locked in a legal struggle over a Subway restaurant proposed for another part of Equinox Plaza, but that has been settled now, both Keelan and DuBlois told the DRB Wednesday night.